cockroachlabs/open-sourced-interview-process/ProductExercises.md

 - **Candidate Prep:** This exercise will help us understand how you use data to tell a story.
 Feel free to ask any questions that better prepare you to present all necessary information to your audience.

-## **Title:** **Sales Engineering and Triaging Customer Needs**
+## **Title:** **Triaging Customer Requests**

-- **Objective:** You will be asked to review your take home exercise with the Head of Sales Engineering and to discuss past experiences with customer requests.

-- **Candidate Prep:** A critical component of product management is guiding decisions on feature development.
-To prepare for this exercise, reflect on past customer requests and be prepared to discuss your decision-making process for prioritizing them in your roadmap and how you communicated these decisions to customer.
+- **Objective:** Be prepared to talk about two customer requests: one that made it onto the roadmap and one that did not.
+You will discuss how you made those decisions and managed the customer expectations either directly or indirectly through sales or some other team.

+- **Candidate Prep:**

+- Part 1: Discuss a time when a customer came to you with a feature request and you solved their underlying problem in a different way than they had originally requested.

+- Part 2: Tell me about a time when you said no to an important customer.

 ## **Title:** **Acceptance Testing**